JLaydeJ/Project_2/README.md

 - The "deadline" column, renamed to "end_date" and with the UTC times converted to the datetime format
 - The "category_id" column, with unique identification numbers matching those in the "category_id" column of the category DataFrame
 - The "subcategory_id" column, with the unique identification numbers matching those in the "subcategory_id" column of the subcategory DataFrame
-- The following image shows this campaign DataFrame:
+- The following image shows this campaign DataFrame